 Group Sizes

-We can cater for groups of varying size.
-Some courses have a minimum of 10 students.
-This centre has 139 beds.
+We can cater for groups of various sizes.
+Courses have a minimum of 10 students and have a maximum capacity of 154

 Materials, Resources & Information Provided

-FSC courses are created carefully to link to curriculum requirements.
+Our courses are created carefully to link to curriculum requirements.
 We can work with you to tailor content to fit in with work back in the classroom.
+Tailored resources will be supplied to use before and after your trip to prepare students and encourage follow-up work to be completed.

-We provide a variety of resources to support outdoor learning, on the FSC website.
+We provide a variety of resources to support outdoor learning, on the Field Studies Council.

 Risk Assessment